BradleyJohnson/Cardboard/README.md

 Cardboard is an application that helps stave off the the madness and wasted time that comes with from administrivia of organizing board game meetups.
 Whether it’s a weekly boardgame meetup for the hardcore or a monthly dinner and boardgame night for a group of friends, Cardboard helps us maximize our time gaming together and enjoying company.

-## Vitals
-Ruby: 2.1.3p242,

-Rails: 4.1.8,

-ChartJS: 1.0.2,

-jQuery: 2.1.3,

-Bootstrap 3.3.4,

 ##Setup
 ```
 rake db:create db:migrate db:seed
 ```
 Seeding is optional.
 Will take approximately 20 minutes.
-Not strictly necessary but will greatly increase the speed at which large external boardgame collections are imported
+Not strictly necessary but will greatly increase the speed at which large external boardgame collections are imported.

 ## Run tests